 Swiss cheese that is made in the US is most likely pasteurized.
 Imported ones, like authentic Swiss cheese, may not be.
 However, because it’s a hard cheese, it’s still likely safe for pregnant women, even if it’s unpasteurized – especially if it’s aged.

-Both Swiss and Emmental cheeses are not required to use pasteurized milk.
+Both Swiss and Emmental cheeses are not required to use pasteurized milk products.
 It is optional for the manufacturer.
 But, both must be aged 60 days (source: Harvard Library).

-The reason why milk used in some Swiss cheeses is not fully pasteurized is that this will give the right elasticity to the cheese and form its distinctive eyes (holes).
+The reason why milk used in some of these cheeses is not fully pasteurized is that this will give the right elasticity to the cheese and form its distinctive eyes (holes).

 Research reports that pasteurization can take place at 157°F (69.4 °C) for 15 seconds (source: Utah State University).